ferrannl/kmintapp/README.md

 🤝 Contributing

-If you expect or allow contributions:
+This is primarily an educational / personal project, but you can still work with it in a standard GitHub way:

-1. Fork the repository
+1. Fork the repository.

 2. Create a feature branch:

-git checkout -b feature/my-new-feature
+git checkout -b feature/my-experiment

 3. Commit your changes:

-git commit -m "Add my new feature"
+git commit -m "Describe what you changed"

-4. Push the branch:

-git push origin feature/my-new-feature

-5. Open a Pull Request
+4. Push the branch and open a Pull Request on GitHub.

 ---

-📜 License
+📄 License

-Specify the license here.

-Examples:

-This project is licensed under the MIT License – see the LICENSE file for details.

-Internal/educational project – no explicit license.
+No explicit license is provided.
+Treat this as an internal / educational project – all rights reserved by the author unless stated otherwise.

+If you plan to reuse parts of this repository in a public or commercial project, contact the author first.

 ---

 👤 Author

-Ferran (ferrannl on GitHub)

-GitHub: @ferrannl
+Ferran – @ferrannl

-Feel free to open an issue if you encounter problems or have suggestions for improvements.

----
+If you have suggestions, run into build issues, or just want to show what you built on top of this, feel free to open an issue on the repository.